dhis2-metadata/TBDR-Anti_Tuberculosis_Drug_Resistance_Survey/docs/tb_drs_design.md

 ### Case Report Form

-Case Report Form design is based on the “Example Clinical Information Form” from the [WHO Guidelines for surveillance of drug resistance in tuberculosis, 6th edition](https://apps.who.int/iris/bitstream/handle/10665/174897/9789241549134_eng.pdf?sequence=1).
+Case Report Form design is based on the "Example Clinical Information Form" from the [WHO Guidelines for surveillance of drug resistance in tuberculosis, 6th edition](https://apps.who.int/iris/bitstream/handle/10665/174897/9789241549134_eng.pdf?sequence=1).
 It is set-up for both secondary data entry (based on a paper form) and direct data entry during live interview.
 It captures:

-1. Patient’s HIV status;
+- Patient’s HIV status;
-2. Initial screening results: bacteriological confirmation of TB either by sputum smear microscopy, Xpert MTB/RIF, or both tests.
+- Initial screening results: bacteriological confirmation of TB either by sputum smear microscopy, Xpert MTB/RIF, or both tests.
 Initial screening test/s is/are configured during initial setup in the Maintenance App.
 NB  If initial screening is based on microscopy examination of > 2 samples, only 2 samples with the highest bacterial load are entered.;
-3. Treatment history provided by patient (if the patient does not remember earlier TB treatment, control questions are asked);
+- Treatment history provided by patient (if the patient does not remember earlier TB treatment, control questions are asked);
-4. Treatment history based on medical records;
+- Treatment history based on medical records;
-5. Final treatment history decision;
+- Final treatment history decision;
-6. Name of the officer responsible for completing the form.
+- Name of the officer responsible for completing the form.

 Key data is displayed in the top bar of the DHIS2 DR-TB Case-based Surveillance Tracker Capture Interface.
 If the patient is already enrolled in the DR-TB Case Surveillance Tracker, relevant data such as TB Registration Number may be automatically imported into the TB DRS Module.